 - 1. Log in as Master in WebGUI of the board. - 2.
 Select in the Device tab the menu item H8 Firmware Update. - 3.
-Select the file with the file extension .mot for Module 8030NTC via the selection window (Example: H8_8030NTC_vXXXX_128.mot). - 4.
+Select the file with the extension .mot via the selection window (Example: H8_7279_vXXXX_128.mot). - 4.
 The selected file is shown in the selection window. - 5.
 The update process is started with the button Upload now. - 6.
-In WebGUI the successful file transfer to the Module is indicated. - 7.
+In WebGUI the successful file transfer to the board is indicated. - 7.
 Now the update of the board automatically starts after a few seconds. - 8.
 After successful update the board automatically reboots. - 9.
 After approx. 2 minutes the H8 update process is finished and the board is again accessible via WebGUI.

-4.5 Activation of Functions by Activation Keys
+3.5 Activation of Functions by Activation Keys

-The Network Time Client 8030NTC offers several functions that require an "Activation Key".
+Currently the Board 7279(RC) offers some functions that require an "Activation Key".

-These functions are only available after entering a valid activation key related to the serial number of the Module 8030NTC (not the serial number of the overall system).
-The serial number can be found in the WebGUI via Device / Serial Number: 8030xxxxxx.
+These functions are only available after entering a valid activation key related to the serial number of the Board 7279(RC) (not the serial number of the overall system).
+The serial number can be found in the WebGUI via Device / Serial Number: 8030xxxxxxx.

-The activation of such function(s) can be done by default and also later by the user if required.
+The activation of such function(s) can be done by default and also later on-site by the user if required.

-The input and display is done in the tab "Device" under the menu item "Product Activation".
+Activation keys can be entered and displayed in the tab "Device" under the menu item "Product Activation".